WA Proud Boy Ethan Nordean sentenced in Jan. 6 attack on U.S. Capitol

 For the attack on the Capitol, Nordean and three other former Proud Boy leaders — .Joseph Biggs of Florida, Zachary Rehl of Pennsylvania, and Enrique Tarrio — were convicted in May following a four-month trial.
 Charges included seditious conspiracy, a rarely used criminal statute that carries a penalty of up to 20 years in prison, civil disorder, destruction of government property and conspiring to impede or injure a law enforcement officer.
 On Thursday, Biggs was sentenced Thursday to 17 years while Rehl received 15 years.

-A fifth defendant, Joseph Pezzola, was acquitted of the sedition charge.
+A fifth defendant, Dominic Pezzola, was acquitted of the sedition charge.
 Evidence showed he was a new member of the Proud Boys who hadn’t spoken to the other defendants until after the charges were filed.
 Pezzola was convicted of other serious charges.

+During his sentencing Friday, Pezzolla — who received a 10-year sentence — declared “Trump won!”

 In convicting the men, the jury found Nordean and the others “conspired to oppose the lawful transfer of presidential powers by force” through their involvement in the so-called “Stop the Steal” movement, in which supporters of former President Donald Trump claimed Joe Biden was fraudulently elected president in 2020.